A wealth of cutting-edge new features confirmed - ExBulletin

 David Phelan

+Updates for March 4th are as follows.
+This post was first published by him on March 3, 2024.

-I tried on the ring when I met with Dr. Hong Park in January.
+I tried on the ring during an interview with Dr. Hong Park in January.
 Well, CNet's admittedly brilliant Katie Collins took a look at her Dr. Pak, Samsung's vice president and head of her team for digital health, and picked up some interesting tidbits.
 Things could still change The ring is thought to be released in July, but there are plenty of new details here.

 More from FORBES Samsung Galaxy Ring: A revolutionary new wearable practice in 3 colors by David Phelan